SIZE:

 Atlantic cod or “p’tit poisson des chenaux” (Tommy cod) have made Sainte-Anne-de-la-Pérade, between Trois-Rivières and Quebec City, world famous with its 500 or so ice-fishing shacks.
 From mid-December to mid-February, they form a magical little village for the duration of this “Christmas fishing festival”.

-Atlantic tomcod is a Smarter seafood listed species.
+Atlantic tomcod is a Smarter seafood-listed species.

 BENEFITS: